-A property developer or a connected person cannot claim relief for expenditure on either the rented residential or commercial elements of the scheme.
+A property developer or a connected person cannot claim relief for investing in either the rented residential or commercial elements of the scheme.

-However, a property developer may carry out refurbishment or conversion work under this scheme and then sell the residence to an individual who can then claim the relief.
-The builder who undertook the work will need to pass the 'Letter of Certification', which was received from the local authority, to the individual as proof that the property qualifies for tax relief under the Scheme.
+However, a property developer may carry out refurbishment or conversion work under this scheme and then sell the residence to a person who can then claim the relief as an owner-occupier, if they are the first person to live in the property.
+The builder who undertook the work will need to pass the letter of certification, which was received from the Local Authority, to the individual as proof that the property qualifies for tax relief under the scheme.